“We cannot afford to forget any experience, not even the most painful.” ~Dag Hammaskjold

 “Will you remember me when you’re famous?
 I know you won’t.”

 “How could I forget you?
 I can’t even imagine it.”

-Steve Lawrence had been showing her his sketchbooks when Liz said this.
+Steve Lawrence had been showing Liz his sketchbooks when she said this.
 She saw an unusual strength in his work, and a unique style that transcended what was trendy and fashionable.
 For a young art student, he had been incredibly prolific.

 “Someday you’ll be famous and I’ll be just one more girl who foolishly threw herself at your feet,” she said.

 He laughed.
 He had enjoyed her immensely.
 She was delightful, funny, thoughtful, profound, and incomparably sensual.
 He affirmed it repeatedly.
 He would never forget Liz.